tweag/nickel/RATIONALE.md

 ### Nix vs Nickel

-Nickel builds on the same core as Nix (JSON plus functions), and is in fact not far from being a superset of it.
+Nickel builds on the same core as Nix (JSON plus functions), and is in fact not far from being a superset of the Nix language.

 However, Nix lacks any native typing and validation capabilities, which Nickel brings through static typing and contracts.